A Culinary Guide: Best food in the Everest Region

 The price of the food rises with altitude.

 The food also becomes more expensive as we move up.
-The resource becomes limited and all the food is to be carried by porters or yaks.
+The resource becomes limited, and all the food is to be carried by porters or yaks.
 A plate of dal bhat that costs NPR 400 in Namche Bazaar might cost NPR 900 at Gorak Shep.

 The foods are simple and use local cooking methods

-The foods in the Everest region are cooked using a simple gas stove or using local firewood.
+The foods in the Everest region are cooked using a simple gas stove or local firewood.
 Refrigerators are seldom used there.
 Few modern services are available in Namche, which again becomes rare above Namche Bazar.

-- Choices of the Best Food in the Everest Region
+Choices of the Best Food in the Everest Region

 For an optimal trekking experience, devouring the right food is key.
-Nutritional value, energy provided by them and availability matter a lot during the high-altitude trekking.
+Nutritional value, energy provided by them, and availability matter a lot during the high-altitude trekking.

 Here is a brief description of the best food in the Everest region: